bzzlab/blog-ven-client/Readme.md

 * babel (transpiler, compatibility of new ECMAScript 6 and higher to ECMAScript 5)

-## Part 1: Installing the backend with a REST-API
+## Part 1: Installing the frontend
 ### Prerequisite
 You need to install [nodejs](https://nodejs.org/en/) in order to install the required infrastructure.
 With the installation of nodejs the tool `npm` (Node package manager) is included.